wjuncc/demo/_posts/2017-11-17-React-Radium-实例2.markdown

 }
 ```

-which means, at 1st ,it just button tags and child only, not style define.
+which means, at 1st ,it just button tags and child only, not style attribute define.

+said:" create a fictional <Button> component.
+have a set of default styles, will adjust its appearance based on modifiers, and will include hover, focus, and active states."

+so, without styles attribute, it have default styles.